-V. Conclusion
+VI.
+Conclusion

 Based on the information examined for this analysis, it is the opinion of E & E's air quality specialists that control of NO_X emissions with SCR is required in New York State in order to (1) address ozone NAAQS nonattainment in the New York City Metropolitan Area and the requirement for NO_X control in New York State as part of the OTR and (2) comply with federal and state requirements under the Clean Air Act.
-This level of NO_X control also contributes to the successful modeling demonstration of compliance with the 1-hour NO2 NAAQS.
-In our opinion, the peaking unit design described in the Analysis Group Study that includes use of SCR for NO_X control addresses both of these requirements and complies with the letter and spirit of Article 10.
+This level of NO_X control also contributes to the successful modeling demonstration of compliance with the 1-hour NO_2 NAAQS.
+In our opinion, the peaking unit design described in the Analysis Group Study that includes use of SCR for NO_X control addresses both of these requirements, complies with the letter and spirit of Article 10 and contributes to the air quality goals of CSAPR.
 This design is also consistent with recently permitted units in New York, New Jersey, and Connecticut.